kbodeholt/kbodeholt/README.md

 # Hi there, I'm Kristian Bodeholt 👋

-#### I'm a Senior Security Specialist and aspring Security Architect / Manager 💻, Veteran 🔫, and InfoSec Community Organizer 🏴‍☠️
+#### I'm a Senior Security Specialist and aspring Security Architect / Manager 💻, Veteran, and InfoSec Community Organizer 🏴‍☠️

 If you have any question/feedback, please do not hesitate to reach out to me